4W4I5/Semester-5-Notes/OS/Exam Prep/OS Quick Notes 1.md

 	- Process State Word (PSW)
 - Process control block
 	- Contains the process elements
+		- Created and managed by the OS
+		- Key tool that allowed for support for multiple process
+		- When a process is removed from the running state to allow another process to run values important to correct execution of the process must be saved.
+The PCB is where such information is saved
+		- PCB lifetime is only for the duration of the process
+		- ###### **Contents**
 			- **Process ID (PID)**: A unique identifier assigned to each process in the system, enabling the OS to distinguish between processes.
 				- **Program Counter (PC)**:
 					- Keeps track of the address of the next instruction to be executed by the process.
 				- **CPU Registers**: '
 					- Stores the values of CPU registers when the process is preempted or interrupted.
 This allows the process to resume execution seamlessly.
 				- **Scheduling Information**:
 					- Contains details about the process's scheduling priority, state (e.g., running, waiting, or ready), and other scheduling-related data.
 				- **Memory Management Information**:
 					- Includes information about the process's memory allocation, such as the base and limit registers, page tables, or segment descriptors.
 				- **I/O Status Information**:
 					- Keeps track of I/O devices the process is using or waiting on, such as open files, pending I/O requests, and their status.
 				- **Accounting Information**:
 					- Tracks resource usage statistics like CPU time, wall-clock time, and other resource-related data.
 				- **Parent Process Pointer**:
 					- Points to the PCB of the parent process if the process is created by another process (e.g., in fork() operations).
 				- **Child Process Pointers**:
 					- Contains pointers to PCBs of child processes if any exist.
 				- **Inter-Process Communication (IPC) Information**:
 					- Includes data related to message queues, semaphores, and shared memory segments used for IPC.
 				- **Signal Handling Information**:
 					- Records how the process handles signals or interrupts, such as signal handlers and signal masks.
 				- **File Descriptors**:
 					- Stores references to open files and their associated file control blocks.
 				- **Priority and Scheduling Information**:
 					- Contains information about the process's priority, scheduling algorithm, and any time-related data for scheduling.
 				- **Security Information**:
 					- May include information related to process permissions, access control, and security attributes.
 				- **Exit Status**:
 					- Records the exit status or exit code of the process when it terminates
-	- Created and managed by the OS
-	- Key tool that allowed for support for multiple process
-	- When a process is removed from the running state to allow another process to run values important to correct execution of the process must be saved.
-The PCB is where such information is saved
-	- PCB lifetime is only for the duration of the process
 - Reasons for process creation
 	- **New batch job**:
 		- Processes are created to execute a new batch job or task in batch processing systems, where multiple jobs are run sequentially.
 	- **Interactive logon**:
 		- When a user logs into a computer system, an interactive process is created to facilitate user interaction and run user-specific tasks.
 	- **Created by OS to provide a service**:
 		- The operating system creates processes to offer various services like printing, network services, or background tasks (daemons) that serve system-level functions.
 	- **Spawned by the existing process**:
 		- Existing processes can create child processes or spawn new processes to perform parallel or related tasks, enabling multitasking and efficient resource utilization.
 - Process Creation
+	- `Investigate why i left this open like this`
 - Process Termination
 	- **Normal Termination**:
 	    - The process has completed its execution and exits gracefully.